 We believe that part of our commitment to Early Decision applicants is to provide an "early" decision, and as a result, we either admit or deny Early Decision candidates.
 Early Decision admission to NYU Abu Dhabi is a binding agreement:

-NYUAD uses the same methodology in providing financial support for Early Decision candidates as we do in providing financial support for Regular Decision candidates.
-Students are not offered more or less financial support based on when they apply for admission.
+NYUAD uses the same methodology in providing financial aid for Early Decision candidates as for Regular Decision candidates.
+You will be offered the same financial aid regardless of when you apply.

-Students will be released from the Early Decision agreement if their estimated financial support package does not enable them to attend.
+Students will be released from the Early Decision agreement if their estimated financial aid package does not enable them to attend.

 You will be released from the binding Early Decision Agreement if you are offered admission to anything other than your primary campus, program, or school of interest.

-However, it is important to be sure that you have all of your admissions related information available at the time you apply — academic transcripts, actual or predicted exam results (predicted results must be provided by your school), teacher evaluations, etc.
+However, it is important to have all admissions related information available at the time you apply — academic transcripts, actual or predicted exam results (predicted results must be provided by your school), teacher evaluations, and more.

-If you need more time to complete your application with these materials, we strongly suggest that you apply for Regular Decision or Early Decision II, which have a January 1 deadline.
-If you can complete your application by the Early Decision I deadline, November 1, and you are prepared to make a commitment to attend NYUAD if you are admitted, this may be a good option for you.
+If you need more time to complete your application with these materials, we strongly suggest that you apply for Regular Decision or Early Decision II (see deadline dates below).
+If you can complete your application by the Early Decision I deadline and you are prepared to make a commitment to attend NYUAD if you are admitted, this may be a good option for you.

-Many students want to know if it is “easier” to be admitted through our Early Decision process.
-The reality is that no, it is not “easier” to be admitted Early Decision, as the criteria we use to evaluate candidates for admission — academic transcript and class rank (if available), test scores, teacher evaluations, etc. — is the same during both the Early and Regular Decision processes.
-That said, given the relatively small size of our Early Decision applicant pool, we have been, in recent years, able to admit a larger percentage of our applicants during Early Decision.
+It is not any easier to be admitted Early Decision than it is to be admitted during Regular Decision.
+The criteria we use to evaluate candidates for admission — academic transcript and class rank (if available), test scores, teacher evaluations, etc. — is the same for all application deadlines.
+That said, given the relatively small size of our Early Decision applicant pool, we have been able to admit a larger percentage of our applicants during Early Decision in recent years.